lesterlimjj/tp/docs/UserGuide.md

 </box>

 #### Listing all properties: `listListing`
-Shows a list of all property listings.
+Shows a list of all property listings and removes any filters that are currently applied.

 Format: `listListing`